Summer 2022 RFP

 C-DOCTOR ITP Team Awards for the Clinical Translation of Tissue Regeneration Technologies Targeting Dental, Oral, or Craniofacial Indications

 The Center for Dental, Oral, Craniofacial Tissue and Organ Regeneration (C-DOCTOR) combines customized product development advice, core resources, and funding to help drive promising dental, oral and craniofacial tissue engineering and regenerative medicine (TE/RM) technologies toward human clinical trials.
 This resource center was established through NIH/NIDCR RFA-DE-17-001 and operates with funding and programmatic oversight from the NIDCR (U24DE026914 and U24DE029463). .
 Building on the three successful cohorts of ITPs that are advancing towards clinical trials, we now issue a call for new applications.

 C-DOCTOR provides clinical, scientific, industrial and regulatory expertise to advance promising strategies for regeneration and reconstruction of dental, oral, and craniofacial tissues to clinical trials by facilitating access to a diverse network of experts and resources from eight renowned centers of translational research excellence – UCSF, USC, UCLA, UCB, UCD, UCSD, City of Hope, and Stanford.
 Within this context, C-DOCTOR will nurture an active, close collaboration with Interdisciplinary Translational Project (ITP) Teams to foster pre-clinical refinement of TE/RM products, optimal alignment with unmet clinical needs, market potential, and anticipated patient value.

 The current request for proposals (RFP) will support one-year awards for ITP teams to access C-DOCTOR resources in support of studies to refine their Target Product Profile and Product Development Plan.
 The programmatic goals for these grants are to:

 Selected ITPs will work closely with C-DOCTOR resource directors to address pitfalls, alternative approaches, and countermeasure strategies.
 They will be matched with appropriate experts and resources available within the C-DOCTOR network, which include: animal models; biochemistry; biomarkers, functional testing, and histology; biomaterials and biomechanics; biomedical informatics; biostatistics; cell/GMP manufacturing facilities; clinical research planning; commercialization; drug discovery, delivery, and toxicology; genomics; imaging; and regulatory science and reimbursement.
-Please see our website for further information about available resources.
+Please see our website for further information about available resources and frequently asked questions.

 The C-DOCTOR award process is supported by a panel of expert advisors from academia, clinical practice, regulatory science, and industry.
 Successful applicants progress through four distinct selection processes to receive critical feedback, expert consulting, and funding for their ITP.